Which One Of The Following Quantities Is A Vector Quantity? Find Out Before Your Next Physics Quiz!

 2. Treating distance like displacement

 Distance is the total ground covered.
 Displacement is the straight‑line change in position.
-If you walk 10 km around a park and end up where you started, your distance is 10 km, but your displacement is zero Nothing fancy..
+If you walk 10 km around a park and end up where you started, your distance is 10 km, but your displacement is zero Worth keeping that in mind..

 3. Adding vectors without direction

 You can’t add speed (scalar) to velocity (vector) directly.
-You need to convert both to the same type or break them into components It's one of those things that adds up..
+You need to convert both to the same type or break them into components But it adds up..

 4. Assuming all “–ed” words are vectors

 “Acceleration” and “velocity” are vectors, but “temperature” and “pressure” are not.
-The ending doesn’t tell you anything about direction.
+The ending doesn’t tell you anything about direction Small thing, real impact..

 Practical Tips / What Actually Works